"Treasured Sunrise Acres" is located in the Treasure Valley of Western Idaho.

 The dairy was licensed in May 2010, to sell fresh raw goat and cow milk within the state of Idaho.
 This is a small family run dairy, with no employees.

 Around 150 dairy goats, including the replacement doelings, milking does, and herd sires, make up the current goat herd.
-Breeds raised include; Alpine, LaMancha, Nubian, Oberhasli, Saanen, Toggenburg, and Golden Guernseys.
-Many of the goats are registered and shown at the local fairs.
+Breeds raised include; Alpine, Guernsey, LaMancha, Nubian, Oberhasli, Saanen, and Toggenburgs.
+We strive toward raising quality registered stock.

 Treasured Sunrise Acres!

-Our small herd of Jersey and Brown Swiss cows, produce excellent creamy milk our customers love!
+Our small herd of Jersey cows, produce excellent creamy milk our customers love!

-Both the goats and cows graze in the large irrigated pastures from early spring through late fall.
-They are also fed excellent quality alfalfa hay and a dairy mix grain formulated for milking animals.
+Both the goat, and cow herds, graze in the large irrigated pastures from early spring through late fall.
+They are also fed excellent quality alfalfa hay from local farmers, sprouted barley/fodder, and our own custom mineral supplement, also from a local mill, for optimal health.
+No grain is fed!

 We obtained our first milk goat in 1997, to provide fresh milk for our family.
 Within a few years the herd had grown into quite a few nice does, with several members of the family owning a couple goats of their own, as 4-H projects.